-The tragic killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Manuel Ellis, and Rayshard Brooks led to this watershed moment, with community groups demanding justice, civil rights, and an end to racism at all levels.
+The tragic killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Manuel Ellis, and Rayshard Brooks led to a watershed moment in 2020, with community groups demanding justice, civil rights, and an end to racism at all levels.

-During this critical moment in history, the Port must ensure that our Police Department is held to the highest nationwide standards achievable for public safety, protection of civil rights, equity, accountability and oversight.
+During this critical moment in history, the Port recognized it must ensure that our Police Department is held to the highest national standards achievable for public safety, protection of civil rights, equity, accountability and oversight.

-The Commission proposes an assessment of the Port of Seattle Police Department as part of its effort to reinvent our industries to recognize and address systemic racism.
-The Commission proposal would create a new Task Force on Policing and Civil Rights, comprised of Commissioners, Port staff, police representatives, and outside expertise.
-The Task Force would conduct an assessment of the Department, reviewing important issues such as recruitment and diversity of new police officers, training, and use of force.
+The Commission proposed an assessment of the Port of Seattle Police Department as part of its effort to reinvent our industries to recognize and address systemic racism.
+The Commission proposal created a new Task Force on Policing and Civil Rights, comprised of Commissioners, Port staff, police representatives, and outside expertise.
+The Task Force conducted an assessment of the Department, reviewing important issues such as recruitment and diversity of new police officers, training, and use of force.
 This assessment is not related to a specific incident or complaint.

 Members of the Port’s chapter of Blacks in Governments, as well as Port of Seattle Police Department Acting Chief Michael Villa, provided invaluable guidance and perspective in the development of the assessment proposal.